tvoutsos19/msm-queries/README.md

 Actor.count
 ```

-You'll see that I have already created these 4 tables; they exist, but right now there are no rows in any of them.
+You'll see that the `.count` method already works, even though we didn't define it; but right now there are no rows in any of the tables.
 You can see what columns are in each table by:

  - Typing just the class name into `rails console`, e.g.